Samalmeida1028/ECE-535-FL/README.md

-# ECE 535 Course Project: DataSet Characterization for Tracking Algorithms (Domain Adaptive SLAM)
+# ECE 535 Course Project: Multimodal Federated Learning (FL) on Internet of Things (IoT) Data

 # Team Members:
 Samuel Almeida \
 Arjun Viswanathan

 # Why is your group suitable for the project?
-We are both interested in learning more about SLAM, and have basic knowledge of it already from taking CS 383: Artificial Intelligence last semester.
-We are also very versed in programming and AI algorithms.
+We would like to learn more about how multimodal data is learned and a model is built from that, as well as its applications to IoT.
+We both have a solid understanding of ML models, and would like to see how we can use that knowledge in this project.

 # Motivation
-Wanting to learn more about SLAM.
+Wanting to learn more about FL

 # Design Goal:
-Understanding the role of dataset characterization in domain adaptive tracking.
+Understand and benchmark different multimodal datasets in a federated setting

 # Deliverables:
-• Implement and understand the Simultaneous Localization And Mapping (SLAM) algorithm , and its dataset Characterization Framework (code provided) \
-• Label dataset with characterization and test the quality of dataset (data provided) \
-• Analyze characterization metric, design and implement at least one more metric that is not part of given framework
+• Understand multimodal FL
+• Use given datasets to reproduce the results in the paper
+• Perform a per-class accuracy analysis of the results and observe the effect of skewed data distribution on the per-class accuracy
+• Evaluate the system on a multimodal dataset that is relatively balanced in class distribution

 # Responsibilities:
-Setup: Samuel Almeida \
+Setup: Arjun Viswanathan \
-Software: Arjun Viswanathan \
+Software: Both \
-Networking: Both \
+Networking: Samuel Almeida \
 Writing: Arjun Viswanathan \
 Research: Samuel Almeida \
 Algorithm Design: Both